-Led by Dr. Gary S. Jacob, founding CEO of Synergy Pharmaceuticals and co-inventor of TRULANCE® (an FDA-approved drug), who came on board as CEO in November 2018, Immuron has an immediate focus on seeking FDA approval of Travelan® to treat TD.
+Led by Dr. Gary S. Jacob, founding CEO of Synergy Pharmaceuticals and co-inventor of TRULANCE® (an FDA-approved drug), who joined the board and became CEO in November 2018, Immuron has an immediate focus on seeking FDA approval of Travelan® to treat TD.
 According to the Centers for Disease Control and Prevention (CDC), an estimated 10 million international travelers develop travelers’ diarrhea every year.
-Approval of Travelan® to treat TD is expected to significantly increase commercial opportunities for Travelan® in the U.S. and in Canada, particularly as Travelan® is a non-antibiotic treatment having a considerable record of successful treatment of individuals.
-Revenue generated from Travelan® has consistently grown over the past few years, with a 66% YoY increase in 3QFY19, generating AUD $0.6M, and year-to-date (March 31) worldwide sales reached AUD $1.7M, marking a solid 23% increase on the same time last year.
+Approval of Travelan® to treat TD is expected to significantly increase commercial opportunities for Travelan® in the U.S. and in Canada, particularly as Travelan® is a non-antibiotic treatment having a considerable record of successful treatment.
+Revenue generated from Travelan® has consistently grown over the past few years, with a 66% YoY increase in 3QFY19, generating AUD $0.6M, and year-to-date (9-months ended March 31) worldwide sales reached AUD $1.7M, marking a solid 23% increase versus the same period last year.
 Immuron’s current Phase 2 ASH clinical trial, funded by the National Institutes of Health and designed to enroll 56 patients, is expected to report top-line results in 1H19.
 Immuron seeks to accelerate the process of acquiring FDA approval for Travelan and to continue to develop its immunotherapy clinical pipeline which aims to meet pressing needs in the global immunotherapy market.

 - In Australia, Q3 sales of Travelan® surged ahead, growing 73% YoY, and in the U.S. Q3 sales were similarly strong, growing 60% YoY

-- C. difficile remains a major medical problem, causing an estimated annual economic burden of more than USD $10 billion globally, with 28,000 deaths per year in the U.S.
+- In Australia, Q3 sales of Travelan® surged ahead, growing 73% YoY, and in the U.S. Q3 sales were similarly strong, growing 60% YoYC. difficile remains a major medical problem, causing an estimated annual economic burden of more than USD $10 billion globally, with 28,000 deaths per year in the U.S.